phillipj/serverless-reasonml/README.md

 # serverless-reasonml

-This project [serverless framework](https://serverless.com/framework/) plugin has been written for personal exploration while learning ReasonML and being curious about its plausible usage writing serverless functions.
+This is a [serverless framework](https://serverless.com/framework/) plugin that has been written for personal exploration while learning ReasonML and being curious about its plausible usage writing serverless functions.